Our Impact

 Dillon

-The Celebrate Life Foundation provided $1,000 for a baby shower.
+The Celebrate Life Foundation provided financial support for a baby shower.

 "My dear friends shared our story with your foundation, and my fiancé and I became recipients of your $1000 gift.
 Ours friends put the money into a BEAUTIFUL baby shower.
 50 of our dearest friends and family were able to attend and help us celebrate life and remind us that we have many blessings to still count in this world.
 I want to take a moment and share how grateful we are for that gift.. we needed that day so much."